 Copyright Dispute Policy

-In accordance with the DMCA, we’ve adopted the policy below toward copyright infringement.
-We reserve the right to (1) block access to or remove material that we believe in good faith to be copyrighted material that has been illegally copied and distributed by any of our advertisers, affiliates, content providers, members or users and (2) remove and discontinue service to repeat offenders.
+In accordance with the Digital Millennium Copyright Act, we’ve adopted the following copyright dispute policy (“Copyright Policy”) below toward copyright infringement.
+We reserve the right to (1) block access to or remove material that we believe in good faith to be copyrighted material that has been illegally copied and distributed by any of our advertisers, affiliates, content providers, members or users and (2) remove and discontinue service to repeat infringers and offenders.

 - A physical or electronic signature of a person authorized to act on behalf of the owner of the copyright that has been allegedly infringed;

-- Contact information about the notifier including address, telephone number and, if available, email address;
+- Information for Honey to contact you, including address, telephone number and, if available, email address;

-- A statement that the notifier has a good faith belief that the material identified in (1)(c) is not authorized by the copyright owner, its agent, or the law; and
+- A statement that you have a good faith belief that the material identified in (1)(c) is not authorized by the copyright owner, its agent, or the law; and

 - notify the content provider who is accused of infringement that we have removed or disabled access to the applicable material; and